Switching Channels: Critical response

-Siskel & Ebert gave Switching Channels mixed results: Ebert was positive about the film and liked how the film did overall; however, Siskel expressed strong disappointment in the film and gave Switching Channels a thumbs down.
+Siskel and Ebert on At the Movies gave Switching Channels mixed results: Roger Ebert was positive about the film and liked how the film did overall; however, Gene Siskel expressed strong disappointment in the film and gave Switching Channels a thumbs down.
 Rotten Tomatoes currently lists Switching Channels with a 60% rating based on 15 reviews.

-Reeve, who played against type as the hapless fiancé, later expressed regret in making the film, believing he "made a fool of himself" and that he had taken the project as a distraction from depression following a breakup.
+Christopher Reeve, who played against type as the hapless fiancé Blaine Bingham, later expressed regret in making the film, believing he "made a fool of himself" and that he had taken the project as a distraction from depression following his breakup with Gae Exton.
 He also reportedly had to act as "referee", as costars Turner and Reynolds feuded with each other during filming.
 According to his autobiography Still Me, one of the main reasons he took the role was because Michael Caine was originally lined up to play Sullivan, and he had enjoyed working with Caine six years earlier in Deathtrap.
-Another scene Reeve was in disfavor of was his character suffering acrophobia by showing fear when in a scenic glass elevator, a likely spoof of Reeve's best known role as Superman.
+Another scene Reeve disliked was the one in which his character suffers acrophobia in a glass elevator, a likely spoof of Reeve's best known role as Superman.

-The film was nominated for two Golden Raspberry Awards: Burt Reynolds was nominated for Worst Actor and Christopher Reeve for Worst Supporting Actor.
-However, they respectively "lost" to Sylvester Stallone for Rambo III and Dan Aykroyd for Caddyshack II.
+The film was nominated for two Golden Raspberry Awards: Burt Reynolds was nominated for Worst Actor for this film and Rent-a-Cop and Christopher Reeve for Worst Supporting Actor.
+However, they respectively "lost" to Sylvester Stallone for Rambo III and Dan Aykroyd for Caddyshack II at the 9th Golden Raspberry Awards.